ml4a/ml4a/rl_dqn.md

 ---
 layout: guide
-title: Reinforcement Learning: Deep Q-Networks
+title: "Reinforcement Learning: Deep Q-Networks"
 ---

 If you aren't familiar with reinforcement learning, check out the previous guide on reinforcement learning for an introduction.